Density estimations - iris

 Projection of a new observation in the fitted score space

-The new observation is projected in the score space (blue star in the figure below), and its location is compared to the training observations (red points in the figure below) and densities.
+The new observation is projected on the score space (blue star in the figure below), and its location is compared to the training observations (red points in the figure below) and densities.

 k = 1 # example of the projection of the first obs. of Test